-present function is that the JD day represents UTC days whether
+present function is that the JD day represents UTC days whether the length is 86399, 86400 or 86401 SI seconds.

 Applications should use the function iauDtf2d to convert from calendar date and time of day into 2-part quasi Julian Date, as it implements the leap-second-ambiguity convention just described.